OpenDDS/OpenDDS/docs/devguide/run_time_configuration.rst

     RepositoryIor=host2.mydomain.com:12345

 When Process ``E`` reads in the above configuration it finds the occurrence of multiple domain sections.
-As described in :ref:`run_time_configuration--domain-configuration` each domain has an instance integer and a property of ``DiscoveryConfig`` defined.
+As described in :ref:`run_time_configuration--domain-configuration` each domain has an instance integer and a property of :prop:`[domain]DiscoveryConfig` defined.

 For the first domain (``[domain/1]``), the ``DiscoveryConfig`` property is supplied with the user-defined name of ``DiscoveryConfig1`` value.
 This property causes the OpenDDS implementation to find a section title of either ``repository`` or ``rtps_discovery`` and an instance name of ``DiscoveryConfig1``.